Basic Representations of Genus Zero Nonabelian Hodge Spaces: Introduction

 \subsection{Outlook}

-An interesting question for future work could be to investigate to which extent one can devise a general procedure to construct, for any such abstract Lax representation, a corresponding fully explicit Lax representation, that is suitable explicit parametrisations of connections with the singularity data determined by the abstract Lax representation, such that their isomonodromic deformations imply that some function $y$ appearing in the parametrisation satisfies the corresponding Painlevé equation.
-Indeed, the search for alternative Lax representations for Painlevé-type equations has been an active topic of research \cite{joshi2007linearization,joshi2009linearization,suleimanov2008quantizations,ormerod2017symmetric,bobrova2023different}.
+An interesting question for future work could be to investigate to which extent one can devise a general procedure to construct, for any such abstract Lax representation, a corresponding fully explicit Lax representation, that is suitable explicit parametrisations of connections with the singularity data determined by the abstract Lax representation, such that their isomonodromic deformations imply that some function $y$ appearing in the parametrisation satisfies the corresponding Painlev\'e equation.
+Indeed, the search for alternative Lax representations for Painlev\'e-type equations has been an active topic of research \cite{bobrova2023different,joshi2007linearization,joshi2009linearization,ormerod2017symmetric,suleimanov2008quantizations}.

 Furthermore, a natural extension of this work is the question of actually finding explicitly the isomorphisms expected to exist between the nonabelian Hodge spaces corresponding to the different representations, and of understanding how the spaces of isomonodromic times for different representations are related, so as to obtain, as in the simply-laced case, a full correspondence between the isomonodromy systems.